jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 ## Research Challenges {#research}

 There are number of different research directions for which further work would be useful.

 The first is about measurements; is the Internet indeed consolidating, and if so, by how much, and in what aspects?
+Also, where are Internet's traffic flows concentrating, and how is this changing over time?

-There are also questions about the trends and their relationships to
-technology: Has Internet technology influenced the consolidation trends in some manner?
+There are also questions about the trends and their relationships to technology: Has Internet technology influenced the consolidation trends in some manner?
 And conversely, how is Internet consolidation influencing the development of the Internet infrastructure and architecture?

 Finally, research on topics that would likely yield results that increase the diversity and de-centralization in the Internet would obviously be welcome.
 This can include any de-centralized technologies, but in particular distributed Internet architecture is an Interesting topic.

 # Contributors

 Much of the text in this memo is from a blog article written by Jari Arkko, Mark Nottingham, Christian Huitema, Martin Thomson, and Brian Trammell for the Internet Architecture Board (IAB), and from a blog article written by Jari Arkko and Brian Trammell APNIC and RIPE.
 Some parts of the text have also come from a future workshop description developed in the IAB, primarily by Christian Huitema and Ted Hardie.

 # Acknowledgements

-The authors would like to thank IAB members, Geoff Huston, Gonzalo Camarillo, Mirjam Kuehne, Robert Mitchell, Olaf Kolkman, and many others for interesting discussions in this problem space.
+The authors would like to thank IAB members, Geoff Huston, Amelia Andersdotter, Gonzalo Camarillo, Mirjam Kuehne, Robert Mitchell, Olaf Kolkman, and many others for interesting discussions in this problem space.